|Nutritional Guidelines (per serving)|

 If you're one of the many people who has trouble finding special Asian ingredients like tamarind paste, not to worry - you can still create delicious pad Thai without it.
 In fact, the original pad Thai didn't contain tamarind at all (the makings of pad Thai being brought to Thailand via the Chinese), and the following recipe is based on this earlier version of the dish.
 When I was last in Thailand, I went back to the same pad Thai street seller every day because of her amazing pad Thai, and it wasn't until just before I left that she told me how she makes it (without tamarind).
 If you're living in a place where Asian ingredients are difficult to find, then this tamarind-free recipe might just make your day.
 Enjoy!

-- 3/4 lbs./.34 kg. boneless chicken thigh or breast (cut into small pieces or strips)
+- 3/4 pound boneless chicken thigh (or breast, cut into small pieces or strips)

 - 4 cloves garlic (minced)

-- 1 fresh red or green chili (sliced)
+- 1 fresh red chili (or green chili, sliced)

 - 1 thumb-size piece galangal (or ginger, grated)